sixteenbit/device-mockups/readme.txt

 2. TinyMCE shortcode generator

 == Changelog ==
+= 1.4.2 =
+* pull request from @irazasyed to fix the custom url to the plugin dir
+* removed README.md

 = 1.4.0 =
 * added FlexSlider
 * fixed a CSS  issues with iPhone 6